 Our celebrity guests have often commented on how much they enjoy their experience at HorrorHound Weekend.
 It was this reputation that led Jamie Lee Curtis to choose HorrorHound for her one and only convention appearance as well as Clive Barker for choosing us for his first screening of Nightbreed: Uncut.

 During 2020, thanks to the Cover-19 pandemic, HorrorHound Weekend physical events were sidelined due to quarantine declarations by the government.
 As part of our efforts to maintain the HorrorHound Film Festival, we switched to online virtual events for May and September, 2020.
 These events were livestream weekend-long ventures managed by in-house original platform programming to maintain safety for all screening films (including IP watermarking and hard user login interface).
 The events expanded fan interaction with live chat and video chat features as well as filmmaker Q&As.
 The virtual aspect of our event was so exciting, reaching a larger fanbase than we could otherwise, and showcasing the potential growth of reaching more and more new audiences – that we will be maintaining this aspect of #H2F2 as part of the overall HorrorHound Weekend experience in the coming years.
-In 2021, we hope to return to physical screenings as well as continuing our virtual screenings.

 Awards include ...

 • Honorable Mention Best Short